enigmalea/dapolyshipping/docs/exchange/faq.md

 </a>

 ### For Offers
 If you have more than 30 ships you want to offer, but aren't willing to create for literally `Any` ship requested, please feel free to list other ships in your **Additional Info** for your first offer.
 If we have difficulties matching someone we will take a look at Additional Info in offers to help with matching!
-Please note, you don't have to list your additional ships in every offer; however, we DO ask that you complete all 10 offers, with at least three ships each before you use this option.
+You don't have to list your additional ships in every offer; however, we DO ask that you complete all 10 offers, with at least three ships each before you use this option.

 <u><strong>General Guidelines for Listing Additional Ships for Offers</strong></u>